PCT Patent: Everything You Need to Know

 PCT timelines are tied to the initial date of the application rather than the submission date of the worldwide patent software.
 However, let us assume that your worldwide patent software is the primary one you're submitting, which does not take precedence over an earlier filed patent.
 In this case, you have 30 months from the submission date of the worldwide patent application to decide in which international locations you desire to apply for a patent.
 If you filed first in the United States, for instance, you could file a global software claiming the advantage of earlier filed U.S. software for as long as 12 months.

-If you need help with XYZ (insert keyword or something similar), you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help understanding the Patent Cooperation Treaty (PCT) or assistance applying for a patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.